How much you can get

 Personal and partner income and assets tests may affect how much you can get.
 If you use your income protection insurance, we’ll count it as income.
 This may affect how much you get.

 If you’re dependent, the parental income test will also apply.
 If you’re younger than 18 and dependent, your parent or guardian will usually get the payment.
 If you’re a dependant, we’ll ask for details of your parents’ taxable income in September or October each year.
-Read more about the annual parental income test reassessment.

 The amount you get may change if you or a family member’s circumstances change.
-Read what changes of circumstances you need to tell us.

 We use income tests to see if you’re eligible for a payment and work out how much you’ll get.